-At the age of 26, Andy is a five-year pro.
-A sensational young prospect at 130 pounds, he was an amateur standout in California before his debut.
+At the age of 27, Andy is a five-year pro.
+A rising young prospect at 130 pounds, he was an amateur standout in California before his debut.

 “My nickname is El Tiburon – The Shark.
 My coach gave me that nickname.
 I’m from San Jose, and the hockey team here is named the San Jose Sharks.
 It’s also from the way that I fight.
 My coach said I’m like a shark – smooth in his attack and when he smells blood, goes for the kill.
 I pretty much have that style where it’s smooth and nice, but when my opponent’s ready to go, I take him out.”

-Andy signed a promotional contract with Top Rank in 2015.
-Top Rank’s Hall of Fame matchmaker Bruce Trampler said, “Andy is special.
+When Andy signed a promotional contract with Top Rank in 2015, Hall of Fame matchmaker Bruce Trampler said, “Andy is special.
 He has a great skillset, fights hard, and has a great fan following.
 Andy is the best young fighter in Northern California.
 We are all excited about him at Top Rank.”